Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Youtube

 XReadiness suggests using a magnifier.
 Ok, great idea, but it omly works when its sunny.
-Also fire wuth Ice?
+Also fire with Ice?
 I have tried it, the ice isnt pure enough and the sun not intense enough.
 But its not impossible.

 I like multi use items.
 A good orienteering Sylva Compass compass has a magnifier.
 Orienteering is the skill of using a map and compass to follow a course.
 It is very competative.
 I was taught orienteering differently, based on land navigation and use of contours on OS maps to ninigate the lamdscape following low gradient routes to reduce fatigue.

-"Foster skills like meditation"
+"Foster skills like meditation", learn mindfulness.

 Other Channels